wp-plugins/watu/readme.txt

 == Description ==

 Create exams and quizzes and display the result immediately after the user takes the exam.
-You can assign grades and point levels for every grade.
+You can assign grades and point levels for every grade in the exam / quiz.
 Then assign points to every answer to a question and Watu will figure out the grade based on the total number of points collected.

-Watu for Wordpress is a light Wordpress version of <a href="http://calendarscripts.info/watupro/" target="_blank">Watu PRO</a>.
+Watu for Wordpress is a light version of <a href="http://calendarscripts.info/watupro/" target="_blank">Watu PRO</a>.
 Check it if you want to run fully featured exams with data exports, student logins, categories etc.

-<b>Please go to Tools -&gt; Manage Exams to start creating exams.</b>
+**Please go to Tools -&gt; Manage Exams to start creating exams.**

+### Features ###

+* Creates quizzes and exams
+* Use shortcodes to embed quizzes in posts or pages
+* Single-choice questions
+* Multiple-choice questions
+* Open-end questions (essays)
+* Required questions
+* Grades
+* Shows answers at the end of the quiz or immediately after selection
+* List of users who took exam along with their results
+* Ajax-based loading of the quiz results.

 == Installation ==